Iranian Review of Foreign Affairs

 Abstract

-Relations between Iran and the United States have always been frigid or antagonistic in nature since the Islamic Revolution.
-But during the past 45 years, some Iranian reformist officials have been trying to de-escalate tensions and normalize relations with the United States of America.
-In this study, five milestones of Iran’s détente policy have been examined.
-These cases include Iran's mediation in freeing the American hostages from Lebanon, Iran's lucrative economic offer to the American Conoco oil company, Iran's intelligence assistance to the US in Afghanistan for fighting against terrorism, introducing the so-called "Grand Bargain" proposal to negotiate and settle all the bones of contention with the United States, such as supporting Hezbollah and Iran’s presence in Iraq, etc. In this study, by using the method of "Process Tracing" and by analyzing the primary sources such as the US congressional records along with the IAEA reports, the influential factors in these cases were discussed in detail, and finally, the reverse results or futility of each of these measures were stated in the words of the American officials.
-The analysis of the détente cases confirmed the theory of "Empire, Client, Enemy States", proving that rapprochement from Iran, which is considered enemy state for the US, whether it is strategic, political or economic, will fail until the basic internal power arrangements in Iran and the nature of the Islamic Revolution alter and Iran's role towards the United States changes from an enemy to a client state.
+Relations between Iran and the United States have always been either frigid or antagonistic in nature since the Islamic Revolution.
+Over the past 43 years, some Iranian reformist officials have sought to de-escalate tensions and reestablish normal relations with the United States.
+In this study, five milestones in Iran's détente policy are examined.
+These cases include Iran's mediation in securing the release of American hostages in Lebanon, Iran's lucrative economic offer to the American oil company Conoco, Iran's intelligence assistance to the US in Afghanistan to combat terrorism, the submission of the so-called "Grand Bargain" proposal to negotiate and settle all points of contention with the United States—such as support for Hezbollah and Iran's presence in Iraq—and, finally, the JCPOA.
+In this study, using the "Process Tracing" method and analyzing primary sources such as US congressional records and IAEA reports, the factors influencing these cases are discussed in detail, and ultimately, the failure or ineffectiveness of each measure is presented through the words of American officials.
+The analysis of the détente cases supports the theory of "Empire, Client, Enemy States," demonstrating that rapprochement with Iran—which is considered an enemy state by the US—whether strategic, political, or economic, is likely to fail until the internal power structures in Iran and the nature of the Islamic Revolution change, and Iran's role toward the United States shifts from that of an enemy to a client state.

 Keywords